RuneStar/cs2/README.md

     * `"Show"`, `"Magic level: <tostring($lvl)>"`
 * `boolean` :
     * `true`, `false`
-* `coordgrid` : a tile.
+* `coord` : a tile.
 Written as 5 numbers separated by underscores: the plane, the x and y ids of the region, then the x and y coordinates inside of the region
     * `0_1_2_3_4`
 * `component` an interface component.
 Written as the interface, a colon, then the component